wblangdon/ntreeshape/README.md

 variance = 4&pi;(&pi;/3-1)(n-1)/2

+Notice for random binary trees, although the distribution tends to a Gaussian as the trees get bigger, it continues to have a broad spread, with the standard deviation being 22% <!--0.21725!-->
+of the mean.

-Note the formulae are often given in terms of number of internal nodes, rather than tree size (n, including leaf nodes).
+Formulae are often given in terms of number of internal nodes (N), rather than tree size (n, including leaf nodes, for binary trees N=(n-1)/2).
 And for trees under 10000 nodes, the actual mean and variance can be somewhat different from the asymptotic formula.